Your Ultimate Purpose Part 2

 Part of our ministry takes place in The Philippines in places where there is poverty.
-We like to help the poor in the ways that we can.
+We like to help the people, especially the kids in the ways that we can.
 One day we were sharing our food with a few poor kids that we know.
-These kids often go hungry, sometimes not eating for a whole day or more.
+These kids often go hungry, sometimes not eating for a day or more.
 When we invited them to come and eat one boy just stayed back and did not come to the table.

-I realized how important it is to God that we receive from Him.
+In that moment I realized how important it is to our holy Father that we receive from Him.
 Jesus said, “It is more blessed to give than to receive”, (Acts 20:35).
+So, is God more blessed from receiving from us or giving to us.
 God gets pleasure from giving to us.
 He cares much more about what we are willing to receive from Him than what we give to Him.
-I shared this revelation to the boy and the others who were there.
+I shared this revelation to the boy.
 He decided to eat when he learned that it makes God happy to give to him.

-As we believe God and receive from His goodness, we are receiving His love.
-When we receive His love we are receiving Him.
-The more of His grace we accept the more we know Him and trust Him.
-Knowing Him causes us to love Him and trust Him.
+As we believe God and receive from His goodness, we are receiving His love, we are receiving Him.
+The more of His grace we accept the more we know Him, and we know that He is good.
+This causes us to love and trust Him, more and more.
+The revelation of the goodness of God causes heart felt love to flow from our heart back to Him.
+In this way we fulfill the most important commandment, to love God with all our heart.
 We love Him because He first loved us, (1 John 4:19).

 Jesus answered, “If anyone loves Me, he will keep My word.
 My Father will love him, and We will come to him and make Our home with him.
 (John 14:23 HCSB)